Country Profile - Portugal

 - February 2023 – 28 risk supporters, Casuals, from SL Benfica and Sporting CP were arrested because of a police investigation related to violent incidents in the sports context.

-Regarding the number of incidents, please take in considering that until season 2016/2017 the scope was only on the Premier league and cup finals, and since the season 2017/2018 we started to consider all the leagues.
+Regarding the number of incidents, please take in considering that until season 2016/2017 the scope was only on the First Division and cup finals, and since the season 2017/2018 all the leagues started to be considered.